Marine Conservation Zone Features

 our marine environment making it unrealistic to select MPAs for

 each one.
-This is why we have grouped habitats and species together
+Instead we have grouped habitats and species together

 into broad-scale habitats, which take the place of more detailed